Stephen Parkinson, Baron Parkinson of Whitley Bay

-Stephen Parkinson, Baron Parkinson of Whitley Bay (born 30 June 1983) is a British Conservative member of the House of Lords who serves as Parliamentary Under-Secretary of State for Arts and Heritage since October 2022.
+Stephen Parkinson, Baron Parkinson of Whitley Bay (born 30 June 1983) is a British Conservative member of the House of Lords who served as Parliamentary Under-Secretary of State for Arts, Heritage and Libraries from March 2022 to July 2024.

 Lord Parkinson was previously a Special Adviser to Theresa May when she was Home Secretary and Prime Minister, and previously a think tank researcher and lobbyist.

 Education

-Parkinson was born in North Shields, and attended Park House School in Newbury, Berkshire, before going up to read History at Emmanuel College, Cambridge, from 2001 to 2004, where he graduated with a BA (proceeding MA).
+Parkinson was born in North Shields, and attended Park House School in Newbury, Berkshire, before reading History at Emmanuel College, Cambridge, from 2001 to 2004, where he graduated with a BA (proceeding MA).
 During his time at Cambridge, Parkinson served as Chairman of the Cambridge University Conservative Association in the 2003 Lent term, and President of the Cambridge Union in Lent 2004.
 Parkinson subsequently wrote a history of the Cambridge Union, Arena of Ambition, published in 2009.

 Conservative politics - in opposition (2004–10)

 After graduating from Cambridge in 2004, Parkinson went to work on the Home Affairs desk at the Conservative Research Department, including during the 2005 general election.
-Later that year, he transferred to the department's Political Section to engage in opposition research on other parties, briefing Shadow Ministers ahead of media appearances, and was part of David Cameron's briefing team as Leader of HM Opposition ahead of Prime Minister’s Questions.
+Later that year, he transferred to the department's Political Section to engage in opposition research on other parties, briefing Shadow Ministers ahead of media appearances, and was part of David Cameron's briefing team as Leader of HM Opposition ahead of Prime Minister's Questions.

-In 2006, Parkinson left the Conservative Research Department, to take up a post as Director of Research at the Conservative think-tank, the Centre for Policy Studies.
+In 2006, Parkinson left the Conservative Research Department to take up a post as Director of Research at the Conservative think-tank, the Centre for Policy Studies.
 He remained there until late 2007, when he returned to Conservative Central Office, focussing on the party's target seats campaign.
 He continued working at Central Office until the 2010 general election.